vestrel00/contacts-android/docs/other/link-unlink-contacts.md

 single Contact.
 Details on how RawContacts are aggregated into a single Contact are left to the Contacts Provider.

-> Profile Contact/RawContacts are not supported!
+> ℹ️ Profile Contact/RawContacts are not supported!
 This operation will fail if given any profile
 > Contact/RawContacts .

 ### Handling the link result